satyakonmsft/skype-docs/Skype/SDN/articles/configuring-sdn-manager.md

 ---
-title: Activate QoE recording in Skype for Business Server
+title: Configure SDN Interface SDN Manager
-description: Learn how to verify and activate the QoE recording. ms.date: 03/29/2022
+description: SDN Manager can run in three different operational modes: cache, database, and Redis.
+Which of these three the SDN Manager uses depends on how it stores and shares the state of call streams, as well as its configurations settings. ms.date: 03/30/2022
 ---

 # Configure SDN Interface SDN Manager